 For ultra-delicate cheeses that might get squished with a knife, the cheese wire can be a great way to make cuts without crushing your precious ball of mozzarella.
-Many cheeseboards even have attachments so your cheese wire can attach directly to the board itself!
+Many cheese boards even have attachments so your cheese wire can attach directly to the board itself!

 If all this talk of cheese has you feeling hungry, try our selection of over 300 handcrafted recipes featuring Wisconsin Cheese.
 Share your creation with us on Instagram or Facebook and become part of the largest cheese community in the world.

-Try out your new cheese knives by getting your favorite Wisconsin cheeses delivered right to your door with our continuously updated list of cheesemakers and retailers that allow you to order cheese online.
-Award-winning Wisconsin cheese is just a click away.
+Try out your new cheese knives by getting your favorite Wisconsin Cheeses delivered right to your door with our continuously updated list of cheesemakers and retailers that allow you to order cheese online.
+Award-winning Wisconsin Cheese is just a click away.

 What are the differently shaped cheese knives for?

 Just like chefs in the kitchen have different knives for cutting different fruits, veggies, or meats, cheese lovers use different knives for different cheeses.
 Soft cheeses require perforated or thin blades to prevent the cheese from sticking, while hard cheeses like parmesan require a stout blade to chip away small pieces.
-Each shape has a specific purpose!
+Each shape has a specific purpose.